 "Professor Doriarity is recruited by Spectra to make a robot horse army.
 The Great Spirit makes the Professor the new Ruler of Spectra in exchange for the army and G-Force goes to Spectra to stop him.
 They arrive to find that Spectra has turned on the Professor and they must now rescue the Professor and stop the robot horse army."

-On this day in 1979, Salvage 1 aired "Dark Island."
+On this day in 1979 (in the U.S.), Salvage 1 aired "Dark Island."
 This was the first official episode of the recurring series (following the pilot telefilm), and here's the plot summary from IMDB.com:

 "The Salvage 1 crew become stranded on a remote island off the coast of Africa and are menaced by a gigantic ape."